 5. Monitor Progress and Adjust as Needed

-Honestly, reverse dieting kinda reminds me of that TV show “The Price Is Right" You want to get as close as your can to that “sweet spot” without going over.
+Honestly, reverse dieting kinda reminds me of that TV show “The Price Is Right.”
+You want to get as close as you can to that “sweet spot” without going over.

 Does Reverse Dieting Really Work?

-The calories that are being added are so few that it’s going to take a long while for that metabolism to improve.
-So while yes it “works” it’s not necessarily the most “efficient” way to repair a metabolism.
+The calories that are being added are so few that it’s going to take a long while for your metabolism to improve.
+So while yes it “works” it’s not necessarily the most “efficient” way to repair your metabolism.

 The Downsides Of Reverse Dieting

-Now, that doesn’t mean that the information and science behind why some people use reverse dieting isn’t helpful.
+Now, that doesn’t mean that the principles around reverse dieting are wrong.
 We know that our bodies need more energy in order to repair metabolic damage and work towards finding food freedom.
 That’s great info!
-But it can be applied in other ways without being tightly controlled, counting calories/macros, and focusing on physique.
+But it can be applied in other ways without being so tightly controlled, counting calories/macros, and focusing on physique.

-Another popular approach to reverse dieting is going “all-in”.
-Essentially, this is a more drastic, faster increase of calories with no restrictions or focusing on eating “clean”.
+Another popular alternative to reverse dieting is going “all-in”.
+Essentially, this is a more drastic, faster increase of calories with no restrictions or expectation to eat “clean”.
 This method is said to work faster with repairing metabolic damage as opposed to reverse dieting since you’re increasing your calories much faster.

 I go over the true “all-in” approach in more detail in my post on how to get your period back but there are 3 important pieces of the “all-in” approach: